 Our Box – We made it to just fit inside our car, so it’s 112 cm long x 70 cm deep x 54 cm high + wheels and has a door in the end like Wilber’s.
 We have a winter lid with holes drilled in it and a mesh summer lid as wombats do not like the heat.
 Ours is secondhand 10 ply with 3 coats of varnish on the inside floor so it can be cleaned easily.
 The rest has 2 coats of varnish.

-Moveable soft release pen for wombats
+Moveable soft release pen’s for wombats

-We are using this pen about 2km away to release wombats into an area with no roads or housing.
+2012-2106 Wombat release pen.
+We were using this pen about 2km away to release wombats into an area with no roads or housing.
 The idea is for them to be fed daily, and they dig out, but still have a burrow that’s ‘theirs’ to come back to while they check out the area and find a new home.
 If they have not dug out in about 10 days the gate is open so they come and go.
 At this point they are still fed every 2 days, tapering off over the next week or so.
 We use cameras to see whats happening in the area and at the release pen.
 If you put the word out and ask at a friendly tip or metal merchant you might pick this up for very little $.
 The pen only took a few hours to erect by Phil & Lesley Machin (it’s their pen), Warwick & our son Drew, and Yvonne & Michael whose land it’s on.

 Here’s what was used: